-- Provide timely information about transportation issues and processes to citizens, affected public agencies, representatives of transportation agencies, private providers of transportation, other interested parties and segments of the community affected by SEMPO's plans, programs and projects (including but not limited to local jurisdiction concerns). - 2.
-Provide reasonable public access to technical and policy information used in the development of the Metropolitan Transportation Plan, the Transportation Improvement Program, and other SEMPO plans, programs and projects, and conduct open public meetings where matters related to transportation programs are being considered. - 3.
-Give adequate notice of public participation activities and allow time for public review and comment at key decision points (per Figure 2 on page 5), including, but not limited to, approval of the Metropolitan Transportation Plan, the Transportation Improvement Program, and other SEMPO plans, programs and projects, as well as review of environmental impact.
+- Provide timely information about transportation issues and processes to citizens, affected public agencies, representatives of transportation agencies, private providers of transportation, other interested parties and segments of the community affected by SEMPO's plans, programs and projects (including but not limited to local jurisdiction concerns). - Provide reasonable public access to technical and policy information used in the development of the Unified Planning Work Program (UPWP), Metropolitan Transportation Plan (MTP), the Transportation Improvement Program (TIP), and other SEMPO plans, programs and projects, and conduct open public meetings where matters related to transportation programs are being considered. - 3.
+Give adequate notice of public participation activities and allow time for public review and comment at key decision points including, but not limited to, approval of the UPWP, the MTP, the TIP, and other SEMPO plans, programs and projects, as well as review of environmental impact.
 The established public comment periods are shown in Figure 2.
-If the final draft of any SEMPO plan, program or project differs significantly from the one available for public comment by SEMPO and raises new material issues, which interested parties could not reasonably have foreseen, an additional opportunity for public comment on the revised plan, program or project shall be made available. - 4.
+1. If the final draft of any SEMPO plan, program or project differs significantly from the one available for public comment by SEMPO and raises new material issues, which interested parties could not reasonably have foreseen, an additional opportunity for public comment on the revised plan, program or project shall be made available. - 4.
 Solicit the needs of those under-served by existing transportation systems, including but not limited to the transportation disadvantaged, minorities, elderly, persons with disabilities, limited English proficiency (LEP), and low-income households.
-SEMPO shall provide reasonable opportunities for affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with a reasonable opportunity to comment on SEMPO's plans, programs and projects. - 5.
+SEMPO shall provide reasonable opportunities for affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of users of bicycle and pedestrian facilities, representatives of the disabled, and other interested parties with a reasonable opportunity to comment on SEMPO's plans, programs and projects. - 5.
 Coordinate the public participation process with statewide public participation processes wherever possible to enhance public consideration of the issues, plans and programs, and reduce redundancies and costs. - 6.
 Ensure that the requirements of Title VI of the Civil Rights Act of 1964 are met and that appropriate actions are taken during all phases of public involvement to comply with the Americans with Disabilities Act.
 SEMPO shall not exclude any person from participating in any program receiving federal assistance on the basis of race, color or

 - national origin and shall undertake reasonable effort to accommodate citizens with disabilities who wish to attend public meetings. - 7.
 Continuously evaluate the public participation process to verify it is adequately addressing the needs of SEMPO stakeholders. - 8.
-Upon receiving public comments, SEMPO will respond in a timely manner (within 48 hours if staffing permits) and provide summaries of comments to appropriate boards and committees, and related agencies. - 9.
-All comments will be documented by SEMPO staff to measure effectiveness of outreach activities, per the annual evaluation report. - 10.
-A summary, analysis, and report on the disposition of comments shall be made as part of the final Metropolitan Transportation Plan and the final Transportation Improvement Program.
+Upon receiving public comments, respond in a timely manner (within 48 hours if staffing permits) and provide summaries of comments to appropriate boards and committees, and related agencies. - 9.
+Document comments received to measure effectiveness of outreach activities. - 10.
+Incorporate comments received into the MTP and the TIP as appropriate.

-FIGURE 2: PUBLIC COMMENT PERIODS
+FIGURE 1: PUBLIC COMMENT PERIODS